AlexPepI/uptime-application/README.md

 # Peps Monitor

-*A platform where users sign up/log in and can uptime monitor URLs at 5‑minute intervals.* This project is hosted on [PepsMonitor](https://pepsmonitor.com/).
+*A platform where users sign up/log in and can uptime monitor URLs at 5‑minute intervals.This project is hosted on [PepsMonitor](https://pepsmonitor.com/).*

 ## Table of Contents